lolmaus/ember-element-query/README.md

 ### As a modifier

-Using the modifier is preferred if you only do CSS transformations.
+Using the modifier is preferred if you only do **CSS transformations**, which is recommended according to the Responsiv Web Design doctrine.

 Simply apply the `{{element-query}}` modifier to any element or angle bracket component like this: